RetroReversing/retroReversing/pages/SourceCode/DecompiledRetailConsoleGames.md

 ---
 # Sega Systems
+Sega is similar to Nintendo in that most of the games that people are interested in reverse engineering are 1st party titles such as Sonic and Phantasy Star.

 ## Sega Master System
+Although the Sega Master System was hugely popular in Europe, it can't compete with the NES for number of disassembled projects created so far.

 ### Phantasy Star
 {% include link-to-other-site.html url="https://github.com/lory90/ps1disasm" description="." image="https://upload.wikimedia.org/wikipedia/en/3/34/Phantasy_Star_MS_cover.png" title="Phantasy Star Disassembly"  %}